ShayokhShorfuddin/bored/README.md

 ## Code Example

-A piece of code that uses getAge() -
+A piece of code that uses getActivityFromType()...

 ```dart